Daredevil: Born Again: release date, trailer, confirmed cast, plot synopsis, and more Marvel news and rumors on the Disney Plus show

 • Clark Johnson as TBC

-However, when some Born Again images confirmed the return of two fan-favorite characters – Woll's Karen and Henson's Foggy – and, days later, Bernthal's Castle, thes trio were all but confirmed to feature.
-Bethel was also revealed to be returning in other leaked Born Again footage that had fans fearing for the fate of a beloved character in February.
+Before January 2024, Cox and D'Onofrio were the only members of Netflix's Daredevil cast who were expected to make the leap to Disney Plus' follow-up show.
+However, when a bunch of Born Again images confirmed the return of two fan-favorite characters – Woll's Karen and Henson's Foggy – and, days later, Bernthal's Castle, this trio were also confirmed to feature.
+Bethel was revealed to be returning in other leaked Born Again footage that had fans fearing for the fate of a beloved character last February, too.

-In a Disney press release, other supporting cast members – some from Netflix's Daredevil show, others being newcomers for Marvel Studios' TV adaptation – were also confirmed.
+In a Disney press release, other supporting cast members – some from Netflix's Daredevil show, others being newcomers for Marvel's TV adaptation – were also announced.
 Zurer reprises her role as Fisk's wife Vanessa, while Walton has been cast as B.B.
-Urich (character identity revealed by Deadline), the daughter of Ben Urich – he was murdered by Wilson Fisk in season 2 of Netflix's show – who's followed in her father's footsteps and become a journalist.
-Gandolfini, Froushan, and Leiveia's character identities remain a mystery.
+Urich (per Deadline), aka the daughter of Ben Urich – he was murdered by Wilson Fisk in the Netflix show's second season – who's followed in her father's footsteps and become a journalist.
+Gandolfini, Froushan, and Leiveia's character identities remain a mystery, even after the first trailer's release.

 Elsewhere, The Wrap claims Mohan Kapur's Yusuf Khan – yep, Kamala Khan/Ms Marvel's father – will cameo, which will mark his third MCU appearance after Ms Marvel and The Marvels.
 Industry insiders DanielRPK and MyTimeToShineHello suggest Tony Dalton's Jack Duquesne, aka Swordsman from Hawkeye, will have a guest role, too.

-Other individuals expected to feature include Jeremy Earl as crooked police cop North Cole (per Inverse) and the late Kamar de los Reyes, who'll seemingly play one of Daredevil's fellow vigilantes named White Tiger (per Forbes).
+Other individuals expected to feature include Jeremy Earl as crooked police cop North Cole (per Inverse) and the late Kamar de los Reyes, who'll seemingly play one of Daredevil's fellow vigilantes in White Tiger (per Forbes).
 De los Reyes passed away last December from cancer, so this'll be his final acting role.
-Lastly, Born Again's D23 trailer appeared to confirm Muse, a silent serial killer and recent addition to Daredevil's rogues gallery in the comics, will be the series' primary antagonist.
-It's unclear which actor has been hired to portray them.

 Daredevil: Born Again story synopsis and rumors